Kybik911/mage-docker/README.md

 ---

-## What is dockergento?
+## What is MageDocker?

-Dockergento is just a bash script ready to use in Linux and Mac to be able to use docker with best native performance.
+MageDocker is just a bash script ready to use in Linux and Mac to be able to use docker with best native performance.

 While performance might no be a problem for Linux, using this tool is the only way you can overcome performance issues on Mac.
-Dockergento allows you to have different configuration for each system while using the same workflow.
+MageDocker allows you to have different configuration for each system while using the same workflow.
 So your whole team can work the same way no matter which computer they are using.
 It just works!

 ## Supported Systems